 - The Aurora is much brighter than most subjects you would normally photograph at night so you might think you wouldn’t need a particularly ‘fast’ lens.
 However, unlike the slow-moving Milky Way, Auroras can move across the sky at a pretty good clip.
 As a result, you need to take much shorter exposures in order to capture the quick-changing aspects of Auroras.
 Some details, like the ‘curtain-effect’ (see the reddish area of the Aurora on the left side of the photo below) will be blurred and lost with exposures over 10-15 seconds.
 Therefore, I’d suggest a 2.8f lens or faster.

 - Let’s put this in perspective: A 2.8f lens is twice as fast as a 3.5f.
 In other words, if you took an 8 second exposure with a f2.8 lens and then switched to a f3.5 lens, you would have to take a 16 second exposure to get the same amount of light.
 By the same token, a f2.0 lens is twice as fast as a 2.8f and so on.

-- If your camera is ASP-C format, then a regular 10-12 mm would work ( or a 8 or 10 mm fisheye),
+- If your camera is ASP-C format, then you should consider something in the 10-12 mm range.

 - With the Milky Way, you can take multiple shots with lenses that aren’t particularly wide and then stitch them together in Photoshop (or a similar program).
 However, since Auroras move quickly, panoramas are usually not an option….so you really need that wide lens.